 As far as I know this is not one of the standard theorems in Euclid's Elements.
-I don't even know whether anyone else has ever formulated this fact about Euclidean triangles, but I hope all readers will find this inference as obviously valid as the first logical example using "or" and "not" above, despite the fact that unlike the logical example, the triangle example involves an infinite (smoothly varying) set of possible shapes rather than a discrete set of cases that can be examined exhaustively.
+I don't even know whether anyone else has ever formulated this fact about Euclidean triangles, but I hope all readers will find this inference as obviously valid as the first logical example using "or" and "not" above.